 In my last post I spoke about the benefits of using a Microsoft tool known as Robocopy for large file transfers, backing up and synchronisation.
 Well for those who are not comfortable with using a command line interface program or those that simply prefer the convenience of using a GUI.
 Well Microsoft has released an alternative, though less feature rich, free PowerToy known as SyncToy.

 SyncToy currently comes in two editions, 1.4 and a 2.0 that is currently in beta.
 This article will cover the 2.0 beta which is more feature complete and should be stable enough for most user environments.
-It is currently available for both Windows XP and Vista and can be downloaded from Microsoft Download Centre.
+It is currently available for both Windows XP and Vista and can be downloaded from Microsoft Download Center.

 Some of SyncToy 2’s benefits include